Fukaya categories of blowups: Abouzaid's split-generation criterion

-The description of the one inner-and-out marking moduli space in the previous paragraph leads to the following natural defined functions on moduli spaces with higher numbers of inner and outer markings: Composing the homeomorphism $\rho$ in \eqref{eq:rhoann} with the forgetful map \eqref{eq:forgetann}, we obtain a map
+The description of the one inner-and-outer marking moduli space in Example \ref{innerandouter} leads to the following natural defined functions on moduli spaces with higher numbers of inner and outer markings: Composing the homeomorphism $\rho$ in \eqref{eq:rhoann} with the forgetful map \eqref{eq:forgetann}, we obtain a map

 For any $\rho \in [-\infty,\infty]$ the fiber $f^{-1}(\rho)$ is the moduli space of annuli with a fixed ratio of inner and outer radii, and is denoted by